-k: Individual sample number
+k: Individual sample number which is same as previous month

 2. Level correction

 As the Current Survey of Commerce (commercial sales) is a sample survey with the Census of Commerce as its population, as soon as the results of the latter survey, conducted every two or three years, are published, the figures of the former are revised to match those of the latter (level correction).